1. Introduction

 Bibliography

-1. Junk on Our Plates: Exposing Deceptive Marketing of Unhealthy Foods Across Seven States in Nigeria.
-Corporate Accountability and Public Participation Africa (CAPPA) May https://cappaafrica.org/wp-content/uploads/2025/05/Junk-on-our-plates-Offline-Monitoring- Report.pdf
+1. Junk on our plates: Exposing Deceptive Marketing of Unhealthy Foods Across Seven States in Nigeria. https://cappaafrica.org/wp-content/uploads/2025/05/Junk-on-our-plates-Offline-Monitoring-Report.pdf